ParadoxV5/Discord-Markdown/README.md

 | ![black rectangle](images/spoiler0.png) ![spoiler text revealed](images/spoiler1.png) | `\|\|Spoiler\|\|`[^d][^s] |
 | [Link](https://example.com/) | `[Link](https://example.com/)`[^1] |

-On Desktop/Web, you can see a preview of your text formatted with these options (except [Link](https://example.com/)) right in the message box.
+On Desktop/Web, you can see a preview of your text formatted with these options (except [Link](https://example.com/) at this writing[^1]) right in the message box.
 You’re gonna need some imagination if you are a Mobile user or switched on the *legacy chat input* in the Accessibility settings 👌.

 ![Underline Bold Italics](images/markdown1.png)